Sweet Dog

 From what age can I teach my dog to press a button?

-The bell and the low version, placed on the floor, suit any age.
-Paws on the wall wait for an adult dog with healthy hips: with a growing puppy or a dog with sensitive joints, we stay on the low version and ask the vet's opinion.
+The bell and the low version, set on the floor, suit any age.
+Paws on the wall waits for an adult dog with healthy hips: with a growing puppy or a dog with sensitive joints, stay on the low version and ask your vet.

-My dog hits the bell or the button without triggering it, why?
+My dog taps the bell or the button without setting it off, why?

 Do I need a clicker to teach these tricks?

-No, there's no need.
-A simple marker word, a short "yes!" that's always the same, said at exactly the right moment, does exactly the same job, while keeping your voice and your bond at the centre.
+No, you do not need one.
+A simple marker word, a short "yes!" that is always the same, said at exactly the right moment, does exactly the same job, and it keeps your voice and your bond at the centre.

 Loading your progress…